tpayne/devops-coord-framework/README.md

 You can also add services and library routines that will then be available to everyone - building on the functionality already available.

+This callback format has already been used successfully in a number of companies to overcome various different issues.

 Build Class
 ===========